dohst2/dohst2.github.io/README.md

 # AmazonSMP Website
-The Official AmazonSMP Website
+The Official AmazonSMP Test Website

-Will add more content by 20/08/2023
+This is only a test

 last updated: 15/08/2023